Correlate database queries with Splunk APM traces

 Compatibility

-This correlation is supported between:
+This correlation is supported between these agents and collectors:

 License requirements